Design Patent Grace Period: Everything You Need to Know

 Patents, like trademarks and copyrights, provide important intellectual property protections for their owners.
 Applying for patents is a time-consuming, costly process.
 To make your filing run as smoothly as possible, it's important to follow all application rules.

 You may also want to consult with an expert in the patent law field if you have any questions about how to apply for a design patent.
 Once you obtain IP protection, you have exclusive rights to your creation for a set period of time.

 If you need help understanding the design patent grace period, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.